 Flash back to right after we got Dagny in the winter: I had the unfortunate experience of meeting our senior citizen neighbor.
 Tom had already met her once when he was out with Dagny and warned me that she doesn’t like dogs.
 She was coming home one evening when I was walking Dagny and I passed her when we were on the sidewalk outside her property.

 After we passed by, I heard her say, “Make her go closer to the curb.”
-I whipped around and said “Excuse me?” not sure if she was talking to us.
+I whipped around and said, “Excuse me, madame?” not sure if she was talking to us.
 She directed me to the edge of the curb closest to the street and told me to stop the dog from sniffing near her property.
 I informed her that I don’t decide where my dog relieves herself and frankly I was happy that she was going outside (not potty trained at the time).
 She then proceeded to show me poop near her front door and said she didn’t appreciate it.

-I told her first off, that the Rottweiler-sized poop left near her door couldn’t have come out of my 7 pound (at the time) dog, and second, that as an American and a responsible pet owner, it’s the norm to pick up after our pets.
+I told her first off, that the Rottweiler-sized poop left near her door couldn’t have come out of my 7-pound (at the time) dog, and second, that as an American and a responsible pet owner, it’s the norm to pick up after our pets.

 She raised an eyebrow.
 I showed her the poop bag I had in my pocket and she was a bit shocked.
 Yeah, take that lady.
 Then she said have a nice evening and went inside.
 I knew full well she was watching us from her window, so I took Dagny to the edge of the curb and within a few minutes, she went to the bathroom.
-I made a HUGE deal bending over to pick up her tiny little poop knowing the neighbor was scrutinizing our every move — like old ladies often do.
-I tied a nice little knot in our bright pink poop bag exaggerating my movements (so she’d be sure to see how it’s done) and put the bag in the public trash can across the street.
+I made a HUGE deal bending over to pick up Dagny’s tiny little poop knowing the neighbor was scrutinizing our every move — like old ladies often do.
+I tied a nice little knot in our bright pink poop bag exaggerating my movements (so she’d be sure to see how it’s done) and put the bag in the public trash can across the street as proudly as possible.
 And I smiled walking away.
 The next time this neighbor saw me, she actually pet Dagny and smiled!
 Score!
 She’s been nothing but nice since!

 So when I see a dog going to the bathroom with an owner who just aimlessly watches and then moves along leaving his “business” there, I’m the one who will go up to a complete stranger and offer him or her a plastic poop bag.

-I’m the one who says, “I think you forgot something there sir.”
+I’m the one who says, “I think you forgot something there, sir.”
 Yup, it’s my mission to educate one French person at a time on how to pick sh*t up — American style.